 The benefits of tea are well documented.
 All beverage choices matter.
 Up to twenty percent of our daily diet may consist of the beverages we drink.
 Beverages play a very important role in nutrition and health.

 The best reason to drink tea every day is that it’s so delicious and there are so many variants to choose from the Camellia sinensis plant – green, black, oolong, white, or Pu Erh contribute to its wide appeal.
 Second, you should drink tea because of its benefits to health and prevention of disease.

-Tea is a calorie-free beverage rich with antioxidants, flavonoids and other biologically active substances that are beneficial to health.
+Tea is a calorie-free beverage rich in antioxidants, flavonoids and other biologically active substances that are beneficial to health.
 Up to three or four cups of tea per day are optimum.